Omokiti/Omokiti/README.md

 I am a creative front end developer who enjoys creating beautiful user interfaces using suitable web technologies and following best practices.

+I also enjoy learning, writing and documenting about things I learn.

 When I am not coding you can find me Listening to Music,Watching a Movie,Reading a novel and Hiking(when I visit the nothern part of Nigeria).

 <!--